 Though she says any musical instruction is great for child development, Kim suggests the piano is the best way to start.
 “Piano is a great foundation for all music appreciation.
 Plus, it sounds like music right away, even when you just begin learning… string and wood instruments require a lot of practice before they sound right.”

-The bag is filled with the usuals, plus a sun hat and lotion (no skin cancer for baby Claire), a nursing cover, change of clothes for baby, and perhaps most important - a camera.
+The bag is filled with the usuals, plus a sun hat and lotion (no skin cancer for baby Claire),

 Though she says any musical instruction is great for child development, Kim suggests the piano is the best way to start.
 “Piano is a great foundation for all music appreciation.
 Plus, it sounds like music right away, even when you just begin learning… string and wood instruments require a lot of practice before they sound right.”